Senior citizens at risk of dementia unleash creativity at CityU art gala

 Share this article

-Twenty senior citizens at risk of developing dementia exhibit artworks developed during a joint City University of Hong Kong (CityU) project aimed at slowing down cognitive decline.
+Twenty senior citizens at risk of developing dementia will exhibit artworks developed during a joint City University of Hong Kong (CityU) project aimed at slowing down cognitive decline.

 The works of the artists, who have an average age of 80 years old, will be showcased at the “Grandpa Grandma Silver Strand Gala” exhibition at CityU from 20 to 28 September.
 The opening ceremony was held on 20 September.